mitmproxy/mitmproxy/docs/src/content/overview-installation.md

 ## Note:
 mitmproxy requires UTF encoding - en_US, en_IN, or anything else to run.The user has to configure the terminal & environment properly for the same.

+The followinng instructions can be followed to set UTF environment in linux :

+$ sudo update-locale LANG=LANG=en_IN.UTF-8 LANGUAGE
+OR
+$ sudo localectl set-locale LANG=en_IN.UTF-8

 # Advanced Installation